PLAYA Audio + Video

 These videos feature experts in their field talking about topics in biology, geology, archaeology of the Summer Lake Valley.

 Residents often insist that a stay at PLAYA creates lasting influences on their thinking and work.
-We would like you to share in a creative video something about your experience at PLAYA and its continuing influence on your work in the world.
+These videos exhibit residents’ experiences at PLAYA and the continuing influence of PLAYA on their work.

 Gravity and Light by Cameron Scott